alexjbinnie/narupatools/docs/source/index.rst

 License
 -------

 This project is released under the GNU General Public License version 3.
-All code written for narupatools is (c) University of Bristol, All Rights Reserved.
+All code written for narupatools is (c) Alex Jamieson-Binnie, All Rights Reserved.

 Some code is originally part of the narupa python libraries, and is modified under the terms of the GPL.
 All narupa code is (c) Intangible Realities Lab, University Of Bristol.
 All rights reserved.